ahmadabd/multiTasking-in-arduino/README.md

 # multiTasking-in-arduino
-MultuTask programming in arduino, blinking 2 light in same time
+MultuTask programming in arduino.

+I have used RTOD library in this code.
+It can run two function in the same time for blinking 2 light.